 When Stash is integrated with JIRA you can see the related JIRA issues right in the pull request.
 You'll see either the JIRA issue key, when there is just one, or the number of related issues:

 Click an issue key to see details of the issue, such as the description, status and assignee, without having to leave Stash:

-Click the issue key to see the issue in JIRA.
+Click View in JIRA to see the issue in JIRA.
 This allows reviewers to gain important insight into the task that is being worked on, by seeing the comments and attachments on the issue.
 This also gives access into JIRA, so you can easily keep issues updated.

 Once you are ready to merge a pull request, and when the reviewers have approved it, simply click Merge at the top right of the pull request view.
-You can merge a pull request if you have write (or admin) permission on the project.
+You can only merge a pull request if you have Contributor permission on the project.

 Once accepted, the pull request is marked as merged on the Pull requests tab.

-You automatically get added as a watcher of a pull request when you are added to the pull request as a reviewer, or when you perform an action related to the pull request (such as adding a comment.
+You automatically get added as a watcher of a pull request when you perform an action related to the pull request, such as adding a comment.
 You can manually add yourself as a watcher by clicking the Watch button on the pull request screen.